Welcome to today's edition of the Rush 24-7 podcast.

 The president wouldn't follow through with spending cuts.

-We'd just come down here three, four, five months later, and he'd try to change the deal just as he's changing the December deal right now.
+We'd just come down here three, four, five months later and he'd try to change the deal just as he's changing the December deal right now.

-Everything associated with this is President Obama with terrible approval rates, facing the real potential of losing re-election next year, trying to portray the Republicans as being the captives of the rich, trying to grab an issue in which he has the ability to go out there every day and lay out his position and make the Republicans look unreasonable.
+Everything associated with this is President Obama with terrible approval rates, facing the real potential of losing reelection next year, trying to portray the Republicans as being the captives of the rich, trying to grab an issue in which he has the ability to go out there every day and lay out his position and make the Republicans look unreasonable.

 It's straight out of the Clinton playbook.

-What it isn't, however, anything has to do with leadership, and it doesn't do a thing to solve a terrible problem.
+What it isn't, however, anything that has to do with leadership, and it doesn't do a thing to solve a terrible problem.

-We are running toward a deficit this year of one trillion six hundred forty-five billion this year alone.
+We are running toward a deficit this year of $1,645,000,000 this year alone.

-That's more that's almost as much.
+That's almost as much.

-I think that's more actually.
+I think that's more, actually.

 This guy's almost got as much in merely the current year that we're in.